lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 # Introduction

-At the time that it is requesting a certificate from a Certification Authority, a PKI end entity may wish to provide evidence of the security properties of the environment in which the private key is stored.
+At the time that it is requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to provide evidence of the security properties of the environment in which the private key is stored.
 This evidence, once verified, may be used by a relying party such as a Registration Authority or the Certificate Authority as part of a signing policy.
 This specification provides a newly defined attestation attribute